 However, HALO reserves the right to extend your lease if you still wish to purchase the home but need a little more time to qualify for a mortgage.
 In this case, a new review of your finances will be conducted to assess if you have been making your payments on time and otherwise complying with the steps necessary to repair your credit.
 Depending on the outcome of this review, HALO (at its sole discretion) may extend the contract on a month-to-month basis.
 If an extension is granted, the Purchase Price and Rent may increase accordingly.

 Your future Purchase Price is fixed at the time HALO buys the home.
 This means that regardless of how much your home may go up in value during the life of the lease, your price is locked-in; HALO cannot sell your home to anyone else or change the price as long as you comply with the terms of your lease.
 Conversely, if the home value declines, your Purchase Price is still fixed as it is locked in at the time HALO purchases the home.

-As soon as you are accepted into the HALO program, you are required to pay $500 to confirm your acceptance.
-This $500 will be credited towards your first rent payment (if you drop out of the program, you will forfeit this payment).
 After you find a home and HALO contracts to purchase it, HALO charges a processing fee equal to one-month's rent (example: $1750 rent = $1750 Processing Fee).
 This fee is used to help cover our expenses in bidding, appraising, inspecting and purchasing the home you have chosen, and is paid when you sign the Letter of Commitment.

 No. You can apply on our website after you have finished reading the FAQs (see How do I Apply? below).